Callboard

 Due to the large number of students who audition, it is not possible to get individual feedback from instructors holding the auditions.
 We strongly encourage you to try again the next semester.

 Don't think of this as a wasted semester of training.
 Get involved in other TDPS classes that have a performance component.
 Audition for a TDPS workshop or production.
-Contact the film department for student film opportunities, or audition for an on-campus production sponsored by one of many student-run performance groups.
+Contact the Film & Media Department or student film clubs for acting opportunities, or audition for an on-campus production sponsored by one of many student-run performance groups.

-If you would like to gain more experience off the UC Berkeley campus, organizations like Theatre Bay Area offer audition preparation workshops, and many schools around the Bay Area offer theater classes.
+If you would like to gain more experience off campus, organizations like Theatre Bay Area offer audition preparation workshops, and many organizations around the Bay Area offer theater classes.
 For an extensive list, please see the undergraduate advisor in 15 Dwinelle Hall.

 • Theater 105: Movement for Actors